afska/gba-link-connection/docs/wireless_adapter.md

     In the figure, you’ll see that after exchanging any 32 bit value using SPI, some out of clock communication happens.
 This is the GBA and the Adapter signalling to each other that they are ready to communicate.
 This happens over the following stages:

-    1. The GBA goes low as soon as it can
+    1. The GBA goes low as soon as it can.
     2. The adapter goes high.
     3. The GBA goes high.
     4. The adapter goes low _when it’s ready_.